ibm-cloud-docs/cephaas/csi-snapshot-ops.md

 # CSI snapshot operations
 {: #csi-snapshot-ops}

-This section describes how to create, delete, and restore volume snapshots using the {{site.data.keyword.cephaas_short}} CSI driver.
+This section describes how to create, delete, and restore volume snapshots using the {{site.data.keyword.cephaas_full_notm}} CSI driver.

 ## Create a snapshot